 Applications and all supporting materials must be received by:

 December 15 is the preferred deadline for best consideration for financial aid.
-Early Ph.D. applicants may receive an application fee waiver.
+Fall 2020 PhD application fee waived - submit by December 15.

 March 6 is the final deadline for all international students to apply.
 This includes F-1 and J-1 students currently studying elsewhere in the United States.